DanielKrol90/project-EducationWebsite/README.md

-One of many project for learning purpose.
+One of many project for learning purpose.<br>
-Focused on learning how to use a rem in css and media query with display:grid on sections.
+Focused on learning how to use a rem in css and media query with display:grid on sections. <br>
-Using basic javascript for navbar for mobile version.
+Using basic javascript for navbar for mobile version.<br>
+Adden swiper for testimonies with lib.swiperjs

 link to page: https://education-webpage.netlify.app/